sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 - Either attended or unattended authentication using off-card biometric comparisons (BIO(-A))
 - Authentication using on-card biometric comparisons (OCC-AUTH)

-FIPS 201 and NIST SP 800-116 exclude automated Card Holder Unique Identifier (CHUID) authentication and visual inspection of the PIV card because they offer little or no authentication assurance for access control.
+FIPS 201 and NIST SP 800-116, Revision 1, exclude automated Card Holder Unique Identifier (CHUID) authentication and visual inspection of the PIV card because they offer little or no authentication assurance for access control.<!--Validate against New (June 2018) SP 800-116 Rev. 1.-->

 Table 3 lists the candidate authentication mechanisms for each of the three security area categories.